Taiwanese hip-hop: 2018-Present

 The moment that the Golden Melody Awards granted an award to both Leo Wang and Soft Lipa announced the official arrival of Taiwanese hip-hop into the mainstream.
 In addition to being recognized in general pop-music circles, in 2021, MTV received a subsidy from the Ministry of Culture's Film, Television and Pop Music Industry Bureau to produce "The Rappers".
 The judges were Dwagie, Kumachen, Razor Jiang, and Leo Wang.
 This show is aiming to broaden the audience for Taiwanese hip-hop, and season 2 is set to premiere in January 2022.

 The future of Taiwanese hip-hop appears to be promising, and there are many talented musicians working hard in this industry.
 However, with the development of the Internet today, topicality and traffic-flows are no less important than whether the content of the work is high-quality, and marketing has become a new concern for rappers.

 The Four major Taiwanese rap labels

 1. Kung Fu Entertainment.（人人有功練）

 Founded by Dwagie in 2003.
 In the beginning, it was a community of friends gathering to promote hip-hop culture.
 Its regular members include Dwagie, JY, RPG, BR, Kumachan, and Professor H, all of whom are engaged in music production, performances, teaching, and cultural promotion.

-2. KAO!INK.（顏社）
+2. KAO!INC.（顏社）

 Founded in July 2005, KAO!INK’s Founder Dila Pang, aimed to promote Chinese rap music and create a brand new rap hip-hop music label in Taiwan.
 KAO!INK has since cultivated many rappers through various means, including Soft Lipa, Gordon, DJ Didilong, Jerry Li, DJ JIN.